GeorgeLychock/Project-Management-Dashboard---MS2/README.md

     -   I can position the Library Panel on the right or the left of desktop or tablet view ports

 ### Story 6
-As a user, I want instruction or an indication of how and where to change dashboard visual settings.
+As a visitor, I want instruction or an indication of how and where to change dashboard visual settings.
 -   Acceptance Criteria -- Duplicated in Testing section below
     -   A visual message or banner informs me how to change settings

 ### Story 7
-As a user, I want to be able to change the location of the active weather Tool.
+As a visitor, I want to be able to change the location of the active weather Tool.
 -   Acceptance Criteria -- Duplicated in Testing section below
     -   A method to change the location for the weather tool is available from the Tool panel

 ### Story 8
+As a vistor, I want a method to gain more information on what pmDashboard is and what its features are.
+-   Acceptance Criteria -- Duplicated in Testing section below
+    -   'About this site' information is available in a link to the user
+    -   The information is a simple list of purpose and features of pmDashboard

+### Story 9
 As a vistor, I want a method to save my username so my user menu is displayed offering certain user options.
 -   Acceptance Criteria -- Duplicated in Testing section below
     -   A login button is present when a user first enters the app
     -   My username can be saved
     -   My username appears along with a user menu once the username is saved
+    -   My username and menu appears when I return to the site
+    -   My username can be removed

-### Story 9
+### Story 10
-As a vistor, I want a method to gain more information on what pmDashboard is and what its features are.
+As a logged in user, I want the ability to access my Projects and Tools Library from a dropdown in the user menu so I can add and remove widgets.
 -   Acceptance Criteria -- Duplicated in Testing section below
+    -   A Library dropdown appears from the user menu
+    -   I can add a panel to the dashboard from the dropdown
+    -   When I remove a panel from the dashboard, a button reappears in the dropdown for that widget
+    -   I can close the Library dropdown

+### Story 11
+As a logged in user, I want the ability to access all user settings from a dropdown in the user menu so I can access all options from a single location.
+-   Acceptance Criteria -- Duplicated in Testing section below
-    -   'About this site' information is available in a link to the user
+    -   A settings dropdown appears in the user menu
-    -   The information is a simple list of purpose and features of pmDashboard
+    -   In desktop vp, I can access and control Color Scheme, Library Panel position, and weather Tool location
+    -   In a mobile vp, I CAN NOT access the Library Panel position settings
+    -   I can close the settings dropdown

+### Story 12
+As a visitor, I want the ability to view a valid GitHub User's repo list and basic information.
+-   Acceptance Criteria -- Duplicated in Testing section below
+    -   A GitHub Tool is accessible from the Libraries
+    -   I can input a GitHub username into a field
+    -   The Tool returns a user repo list and basic user information and a user avatar once I enter a valid username
+    -   The basic user information includes: Avatar, username, user profile link, # of followers, # of users the user is following, total # of repos
+    -   I can close the GitHub Tool panel
+    -   GitHub username input does not persist when I return to the app

 <a name="UXUI"></a>